SiriusXM Satellite Radio (info for techies)

 inverted "T" is lying flat on the roof with the horizontal portion of

-the "T" (a short 2x4) positioned in the rain gutter.
+the "T" (a 24 inch 2-by-4) positioned in the rain gutter.
 The antenna is fixed to the

 - This same product in 2012 employs an RG-6 connector